 Whether you are a current commuter, a residence hall student transitioning to off-campus, or international student just getting acquainted to the area, we are here for you!
-Our office is full of resources about the surrounding communities and our staff members have helpful connections for you.
-Take a look around our site, and if you have any questions feel free to come into our office!
+Our site is full of resources about the surrounding communities.
+Take a look around our site, and if you have any questions feel free to contact the ZipAssist office!

 We understand moving off campus or adjusting to a new area can be a big deal.
 We try our best to be availble for you and connect you with as many resources as possible.
-Check out our frequently asked questions list to get the basic information, and do not hesitate to stop in our office for more information!
+Check out our frequently asked questions list to get the basic information, and do not hesitate to contact the ZipAssist office for more information!

 If you are looking to rent in the campus area, our off-campus housing site will help!

 On the site, you can find single family/duplex housing, apartment units and single rooms to rent for off-campus living.
 Students, if you want to sub-lease your rooms in housing and apartments units or search for possible roommates utilize our Facebook Group to post your listings!

 Preparing for your change of address includes letting the following people/companies know your new contact information:

 - Present and future post offices (www.usps.gov)